PasitheaSoftware/PASITHEA/README.md

 For the details of the functions implementation you can refer to the sources or to the [documentation](http://logicielpasithea.fr/Pasithea/framework/documentation/)

 ## Environment Management
-We write a basic environment manager which take care of the audio management.\
+We wrote a basic environment manager which take care of the audio management.\
 The audiofocus is granted when PASITHEA is initialized.
 PASITHEA will release it when another app requires the audio (a phone call for example).\
-PASITHEA manage automatically the sound volume based on the following method:
+PASITHEA manages automatically the sound volume based on the following method:

 <b>IF (HEADSET is CONNECTED):</b>\
 &nbsp;&nbsp;&nbsp;set sound volume to half;\